LaurensEiroa/DCGAN/README.md

 # DCGAN
-Create images of hand written digits from input
+Deep Convolutional GAN that creates images of hand written digits from input